nuu-engineering/Elixir-Style-Conventions/README.md

     2 |> rem(3) |> g

     def my_func do
-      # Esto es claramente una llamada a función. / This is clearly a function call.
+      # This is clearly a function call.
       do_stuff()
     end
     ```

-1. Para los macros vemos un comportamiento contrario.
-La manera preferida es no usar paréntesis. / For macros we see the contrary behaviour.
+1. For macros we see the contrary behaviour.
 The preferred way is to not use parentheses.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     if( valid?(username) ) do
       ...
     end